Caltech-IPAC/firefly/docker/builder/README.md

 #### Create source repositories

+In these examples, `cm` is used as a top-level directory for these repositories.
+But, it does not need to be named `cm`.
+It can be named anything you want.

     mkdir cm && cd cm
     git clone https://github.com/Caltech-IPAC/firefly
     git clone https://github.com/Caltech-IPAC/firefly-help

 On macOS, only shared paths are accessible by Docker.
-You can configure shared paths from `Docker -> Preferences... -> File Sharing.`
+You can configure shared paths from `Docker -> Preferences... -> Resources -> File Sharing.`
 See https://docs.docker.com/docker-for-mac/osxfs/#namespaces for more info.

 These paths are needed:

-`cm/`       : source files
+`cm`       : source files
 `~/.gradle` : `GRADLE_USER_HOME` directory.
 This is used to inject build properties where needed.
-              This is a hidden file.  ⌘ CMD+⇧ SHIFT+. to reveal hidden files in Finder and Open/Save dialogs.
+              On the Mac, in the file selection box you can use `CMD + SHIFT + .` to see hidden files such as `.gradle`.

 #### docker-sync